-The Yampa River Botanic Park is just one of those stops – a six-acre sanctuary of 40 gardens, ponds and sculptures.
+The Yampa River Botanic Park is one of those stops!
+Come see the six-acre sanctuary of 40 gardens, ponds and sculptures.
 The pathways wind through the colorful flowers and native trees and offer a serene, meditative experience.

 Hop back on the trail and you’ll cruise over wooden bridges and alongside the picturesque Yampa, where rainbow trout are known to swim, waiting for a fly to bite on.
 The Core Trail offers excellent fishing access, as well as a place to start or end a relaxing float down the Yampa on an inner tube.
-As you walk or ride your way down the Core Trail, you can watch fishermen cast flies and listen to the delighted woops of children playing in the water at the famed Charlie’s Hole standing wave, located on the trail just behind Bud Werner Memorial Library.
+As you make your way down the Core Trail, you can watch fishermen cast flies and listen to the delighted whoops of children playing in the water at the famed Charlie’s Hole standing wave, located on the trail just behind Bud Werner Memorial Library.

-Points of Interest and Activities Accessible from the Trail
+Points of Interest and Activities Accessible from the Core Trail

 - Rodeo grounds, featuring the Pro Rodeo Series, Ranch Rodeo and Bull Bash

 - Howelsen Ice Arena, featuring bummer cars on ice